-Some offices have a childcare service in the same building, but nowadays many people work from home, so that’s harder to implement.
-A good approach would be helping them financially so they can hire childcare assistance if needed.
-Likely, you can’t cover a full-time person for each employee, but even a small amount can help occasionally.
+Some offices have a childcare service in the same building, but nowadays, many people work from home, so that’s harder to implement.
+A good approach would be to help them financially so they can hire childcare assistance if needed.
+Likely, you can’t cover a full-time person for each employee, but even a tiny amount can help occasionally.

 Many people appreciate having some flexibility in organizing their working schedules.
 So, for example, you can have a goal-oriented policy where you don’t need to count hours as long as people meet their goals, this is usually much better and more realistic than trying to count hours, but if you need to, there’s another approach.

-You can have a flexible time to get in the office and leaving it, so people don’t need to be at 9:00 AM but rather from 8:00 - 10:30, and then they can leave earlier or later than the usual time depending on when they started.
+You can have a flexible time to get in the office and leave it, so people don’t need to be at 9:00 AM but rather from 8:00 – 10:30, and then they can leave earlier or later than the usual time, depending on when they start.

 Coffee / Tea subscription